jathos/jathos/README.md

 ---

-I love things that are clean, simple, and organized.
+I love things that are clean, simple, and organized, and I have a natural talent for breaking down complex tasks and assignments.
 I'm also very progress-focused, always heading towards a goal that is hopefully new and challenging and interesting.

-Right now that goal is getting my first job as a software engineer!
+Right now that goal is scaling the mountain of software engineering (while raising a family - eek)!

 My previous challenge was learning real estate and becoming a successful real estate agent.
 That was fun.
 I've acquired a lot of skills that I plan to use long into my future.
-But I'm ready for a challenge that's a little more "me"!
+But it was time for a challenge that's a little more "me"!

 Before that, my goal was learning Mandarin Chinese.
 Entire new worlds and ways of thinking open up to you when you learn to really communicate with someone that's lived in an entirely different culture than your own.
 I really enjoyed that journey.
 I'm hoping that the world of software engineering will be a similar adventure.